kchou0907/DFG-CIV/README.md

 - I have not uploaded any of the changes to the website yet (have not yet replaced the folders on CPanel).
 - In order to download folders from CPanel, you have to right click on the folder -> press "compress" -> right click on the compressed folder -> click download
 - The PHP MyAdmin database, website stats are all accessible through CPanel
 - I am not completely sure if the "get" functions in Admins.php (lines 163 - 294, dashboard controller file) are correct.
-Could not for the life of me figure out why they're adding the number of rows to the total headcount (the '$data = $age + count($kj)' line; I might just be reading the code wrong)
+Could not for the life of me figure out why they're adding the number of rows to the total headcount (the `$data = $age + count($kj)` line; I might just be reading the code wrong)